 This is LA.
 It’s not out of the question to have 80-degree weather in December, so take advantage and have a pool party.
 No, we’re not advocating actually jumping in the pool with your coworkers (unless it’s that kind of office), but a big group hang around the rooftop pool at the Ace is perfectly acceptable, especially when there are cocktails and food from LA Chapter downstairs involved.

-Capacity: Available Monday to Thursday after 6pm.
-Minimum of 50.
+Capacity: Minimum of 50 in private space available Monday to Thursday after 6pm.

 We’re not sure why Downtown LA doesn’t have more rooftops, but Perch is one of the OGs and still a great spot for an event.
 When you’re here for a private event, it’s much less likely you’ll find annoying people in the crowd (well, except terrible deskmate Jake), and there will probably be a lot more elbow room.

 Cassia is one of our favorite spots on the Westside, and it seems made for holiday parties.
-The Asian food is super shareable and not at all boring, the space is gorgeous, and there are a few different private rooms to choose from.
+The upscale Asian food is shareable, the space is gorgeous, and there are a few different private rooms to choose from.
 Or, if it was a really good year, just go big and rent the whole space.

 Maybe you’ve long harbored a dream of eating in a greenhouse.
 More likely, you’re just sure the whole team would be more than ok with drinking gin and juice cocktails in oversized plastic cups.
 Commissary walks the line between rowdy and classy in the very best, and mostly work-appropriate, way.